Flabbyaxe272/recipebook/docs/recipes/index.md

 # Recipes

 The heart and soul of the website.
-A combination of Farris and Hanson and Wassom Family Recipes, and a few others in between.
+A combination of various families recipes, and a few others from other sources.
+Make sure to visit any external sites, like BudgetBytes, who do amazing work and have great many more recipes.

 Below are the tags of the recipes, so if you need something specific, feel free to go to the tag you want.

 You can alternatively search for a specific recipe.
-If you cannot find it, add it to the Todoist board.
+If you cannot find it, let me know or add it to the Todoist board.
+Refer to the [About](/about) page.

 <!-- material/tags -->